Churches that feature stations of the cross

 Storytelling and display

-Create a set of 14 or 15 objects that together tell the story of the stations and can be handled safely by younger children.
-Get pupils to tell the story themselves in the right order, just using these objects to aid memory.
+Create a set of 14 or 15 objects that together tell the story of the stations, that can be handled safely by younger children. (e.g. a model tree for station 1, a bag of money for station 2).Challenge pupils to tell the story themselves in the right order in their own words, using only these objects to aid the memory.
 (Beware of using sharp objects, for health and safety.)

 Discuss how each object can convey an important idea that adds to the whole story.
 As an extension, plan then record a series of thoughts about each station that can be loaded on to an MP3 player or iPod, for an individual to use with headphones while handling each object.